 The flag consists of five horizontal stripes with red, white, blue,

-The red stripes represent Thailand’s blood spilt to maintain independence;
+The red stripes represent Thailand’s blood spilled to maintain independence;

 the white represents purity and Buddhism (the official religion),

-and blue has double meaning it represents the Thai monarchy and also
+and blue has a double meaning it represents the Thai monarchy and also

 There is no official religion in Thailand and the Thai constitution guarantees freedom of worship and religious gathering in the country.